Chrissie Taylor

 Young Persons Therapist and Eating Disorders Practitioner

 I retrained as a therapist following a career break from my previous work in Social Housing and qualified with a Professional Diploma in Integrative Counselling and Psychotherapy.
-Before joining SYEDA I worked therapeutically in an education setting and within another local charity where I continue to volunteer.
+Before joining SYEDA I worked therapeutically in an education setting and within another charity offering counselling to adults.